rahulhaque/laravel-filepond/README.md

 #### Permanent Storage

 This package uses Laravel's public filesystem driver for permanent file storage by default.
 Change the `disk` option to anything you prefer for permanent storage.
+Hold up!
+But I am using different disks for different uploads.
+Don't worry.
+You will be able to change the disk name on the fly with [copyTo()](https://github.com/rahulhaque/laravel-filepond#copyto) and [moveTo()](https://github.com/rahulhaque/laravel-filepond#moveto) methods.

 #### Temporary Storage